 Patrick, congratulations on your latest certification – you must be very happy!

 I certainly am.
 Myself and the rest of the team at theICEway are always searching to improve our knowledge base.
 Penetration testing – which is what the ECSA certification programme is all about – is a key area for the CRIBB brand.

 Please tell us more about ECSA.

-Perhaps you could explain about the EC-Council.
+Please explain about the EC-Council.

 Sure, the EC-Council was formed as ‘the International Council of E-Commerce Consultants’ after the 9/11 attack on the World Trade Centre in the USA.
 The founder, Jay Bavisi, wondered what might happen if a similar attack were enacted on the ‘Cyber battlefield’ and realised that if it were, it could not be prevented.
-The main objectives of the EC-Council were to create information security training and certification programmes designed to help combat potentially devastating cyber-attacks, starting with ‘Certified Ethical Hacker’.
+The main objectives of the EC-Council were to create information security training and certification programmes.
+These were designed to help combat potentially devastating cyber-attacks, starting with ‘Certified Ethical Hacker’.

 Since then, they have certified over 200,000 security professionals, including individuals from the FBI, Microsoft, IBM, and the UN.

 It is but now comes an even trickier, secondary examination, where I will be required to complete a full penetration test under EC-Council restrictions and on a virtual environment, with my findings to then be documented in a professional LPT Penetration Report.